FlowFuse/website/src/blog/2023/06/Flowforge-as-a-No-Code-Ethernet_IP-to-Profinet-Protocol-Converter.md

 In addition to our two PLCs, we’ll need access to FlowForge software.
 You can either self-host, on-premise or in the cloud.
 Or use the managed service [FlowForge Cloud](https://app.flowforge.com).

-In this example, we will be using a self-hosted flowforge instance running in a docker container.
+In this example, we will be using a self-hosted FlowForge instance running in [Docker](https://flowforge.com/docs/install/docker/).

 [https://github.com/flowforge/flowforge](https://github.com/flowforge/flowforge)